-Domain: E55 Type E1 CRM Entity Range:
+Domain: E55 Type

+Range: E1 CRM Entity

+Quantification: many to many (0,n:0,n)

-This property allows an item to be declared as an example of an E55 Type or taxon.
-Scope note:
+Scope note: This property allows an item to be declared as an example of an E55 Type or taxon.

 The taxonomic role renders the specific relationship of this example to the Type, such as "prototypical", "archetypical" "lectotype", etc. The taxonomic role "lectotype" is not associated with the Type Creation (E83) itself, but selected in a later phase.